 A Savory French Classic

-A savory Quiche Lorraine Recipe is delicious for breakfast, brunch, lunch and dinner.
-Using open-faced pastry crust with a filling of creamy custard with cheese, meat, seafood, and/or vegetables.
+A Classic Quiche Lorraine is a savory recipe that is delicious for breakfast, brunch, lunch, and dinner.
+Using open-faced pastry crust with a filling of creamy custard with cheese, bacon, and onion.
+You can mix cheeses and other vegetables of your choice for delicious variations.

 Although known as a classic French dish, the quiche originated in Germany.

-Quiche Lorraine (named after the Lorraine region of France) is a popular variant that was originally an open pie with a filling of custard with smoked bacon or lardons.
+It is named after the Lorraine region of France, and is a popular variant that was originally an open pie with a filling of custard, and smoked bacon or lardons.

 It was only later that cheese was added to the quiche Lorraine.

-This quiche Lorraine recipe will make you the classic of all French quiches, using cream, cheese, eggs, and bacon.
+This recipe will make you the classic of all French quiches, using 5 ingredients:

-A good quiche Lorraine will please everyone at your table.
+A good quiche that will please everyone at your table.

-Serve with a green salad, French bread, a glass of French white wine or a Rosé wine.
+Serve with a crunchy Green Salad, little French Bread, a glass of French white wine, or a Rosé wine.

 The beauty of this dish is that it can be served hot or cold.